Mikewalker24/animate-when-visible/README.md

 ### 3. Options

-You can pass an options object to customize behavior:
+You can pass an options object:

 ```javascript
 const animator = animateWhenVisible({